bevyengine/bevy-website/content/learn/book/control-flow/handling-errors.md

 Failures happen all the time in production software, from recoverable failures like not finding a user's save file on first run to unrecoverable errors which are symptoms of critical bugs.
 Dealing with that failure in a productive way means games and applications become more reliable.
-In Bevy, with data such as Entities, Components, and Resources being inserted and manipulated at runtime, handling cases when a Resource doesn't exist yet, an index needs to be updated, or a Component doesn't have the data
+In Bevy, with data such as Entities, Components, and Resources being inserted and manipulated at runtime, handling cases when a Resource doesn't exist yet, an index needs to be updated, or a Component doesn't have the data you're looking for is routine work.

 ## To Recover or Not